 What is the Origin of Dream Sociometry?

-JL Moreno, M.D., a younger contemporary of Freud, the creator of psychodrama, and pioneer in a great variety of group action therapies, created sociometry to disclose the preferences of groups in order to reorganize them for the improved performance of specific tasks.
+JL Moreno, M.D, the creator of psychodrama and a younger contemporary of Freud, was a pioneer in a great variety of group action therapies.
+He created sociometry to disclose the preferences of groups in order to reorganize them for improved individual and collective performance of specific tasks, such as studying and problem solving.
 Dream Sociometry is based on the question, “What if the characters in our dreams, nightmares, and life experiences were treated as members of a sociometric group, their preferences and tabulated and depicted in a variation of Moreno’s sociograms?”

 What are some of the uses of Dream Sociometry?

 Dream Sociometry has been used to reduce anxiety, eliminate nightmares, treat PTSD, phobias, teach individuals with personality disorders to take the perspective of others, overcome relationship problems between partners, parents and children, improve confidence in children and young adults, reduce the depth and severity of some forms of depression, interpret dreams, give new, broader meaning and relevance to life issues, generate concrete recommendations for the resolution of life issues, and access new, authentic sources of life meaning and purpose.

 Where can I find more examples of Dream Sociometry?